 How static switches contribute to power continuity

-To a data centre or IT facility manager, a UPS purchase represents an investment in both power continuity and power quality.
+To a data centre or IT facility manager, purchasing a UPS represents an investment in both power continuity and power quality.
 An on-line, dual-conversion topology offers the best UPS solution, as it ensures that the critical load enjoys closely regulated power protection throughout all normal operation.

 However, there are circumstances under which even the best of UPS systems are unable to provide full on-line power protection.
 The utility mains supplying the UPS input could fail for a period beyond the UPS’s battery autonomy.
 Alternatively, an output overload exceeding the UPS system’s capacity could be caused by a fault in the critical load.
 Also, even though modern modular UPSs can achieve as much as 99.9999% availability, the chance of a UPS failure does still exist.